thescientist13/HP_Stuff/content/Harrypedia/Horcruxes.md

 ### Harry's Scar

-Cannon makes it very clear that Mrs. Rowling has gone with 6 horcruxes plus [[Harry]]'s scar, plus the portion of the soul that floats around for the first three point something books and is finally fully resurrected at the end of book four.
+Cannon makes it very clear that Mrs. Rowling has gone with 6 horcruxes plus [Harry][HJP1]'s scar, plus the portion of the soul that floats around for the first three point something books and is finally fully resurrected at the end of book four.
 That is fine, and her prerogative.
-When it comes to [[Harry]]'s scar, I think that cannon is a bit ambiguous, and leaves open some legitimate speculation.
+When it comes to [Harry][HJP1]'s scar, I think that cannon is a bit ambiguous, and leaves open some legitimate speculation.
 If you include interviews as part of cannon, then it starts to lean heavily in favour of it being … complicated.[^20200731-1]